brgillis/SHE_PPT/README.md

 ### Details of `products`

-`products` is a directory containing a set of files, e.g. `she_psf_model_image.py` (https://gitlab.euclid-sgs.uk/PF-SHE/SHE_PPT/-/blob/develop/SHE_PPT/python/SHE_PPT/products/she_psf_model_image.py), that generates a binding to the data model with additional functionality, such as `create_dpd_she_psf_model_image` which will generate a new data product for the PSF model.
-Most of the common parts of these files are contained in the product_utility.py module (https://gitlab.euclid-sgs.uk/PF-SHE/SHE_PPT/-/blob/develop/SHE_PPT/python/SHE_PPT/product_utility.py).
+`products` is a directory containing a set of files, e.g. [`she_psf_model_image.py`] (https://gitlab.euclid-sgs.uk/PF-SHE/SHE_PPT/-/blob/develop/SHE_PPT/python/SHE_PPT/products/she_psf_model_image.py), that generates a binding to the data model with additional functionality, such as `create_dpd_she_psf_model_image` which will generate a new data product for the PSF model.
+Most of the common parts of these files are contained in the [`product_utility.py`] (https://gitlab.euclid-sgs.uk/PF-SHE/SHE_PPT/-/blob/develop/SHE_PPT/python/SHE_PPT/product_utility.py) file.
-These tools are used throughout the SHE project, and are necessary for use with the `read_xml_product` and `write_xml_product` functions in file_io (https://gitlab.euclid-sgs.uk/PF-SHE/SHE_PPT/-/blob/develop/SHE_PPT/python/SHE_PPT/file_io.py). `products` contains files for all data products used in SHE, including relevant VIS, MER and other data products.
+These tools are used throughout the SHE project, and are necessary for use with the `read_xml_product` and `write_xml_product` functions in [`file_io.py`] (https://gitlab.euclid-sgs.uk/PF-SHE/SHE_PPT/-/blob/develop/SHE_PPT/python/SHE_PPT/file_io.py). `products` contains files for all data products used in SHE, including relevant VIS, MER and other data products.

 ### Details of `table_formats`

-`table_formats` is a directory containing a set of files, e.g. `she_psf_model_image.py` (https://gitlab.euclid-sgs.uk/PF-SHE/SHE_PPT/-/blob/develop/SHE_PPT/python/SHE_PPT/table_formats/she_psf_model_image.py), that generates a correct FITS table with the necessary header keys.
-Most of the common parts of these files are contained in the table_utility.py module (https://gitlab.euclid-sgs.uk/PF-SHE/SHE_PPT/-/blob/develop/SHE_PPT/python/SHE_PPT/table_utility.py).
+`table_formats` is a directory containing a set of files, e.g. [`she_psf_model_image.py`] (https://gitlab.euclid-sgs.uk/PF-SHE/SHE_PPT/-/blob/develop/SHE_PPT/python/SHE_PPT/table_formats/she_psf_model_image.py), that generates a correct FITS table with the necessary header keys.
+Most of the common parts of these files are contained in the [`table_utility.py`] (https://gitlab.euclid-sgs.uk/PF-SHE/SHE_PPT/-/blob/develop/SHE_PPT/python/SHE_PPT/table_utility.py) file.
 The functions allow the user to check if the table is in the correct format, create an initial table, add rows.
 These modules are used throughout SHE whenever new data tables are created.

 ## Running the software